Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** [Pact of the Chalice]*

 You can peer into the uncertain future.
-Using your Pact Chalice as a spellcasting focus, you can cast *Augury* at-will, without expending a spell slot or material components.
+Using your Pact Chalice as a spellcasting focus, you can cast [:spell-lv1: Augury] at-will, without expending a spell slot or material components.

 ---